3. Laws, Plans, Policies and Programmes

-Three ministries manage education in Yemen: the Ministry of Education (MOE) for pre-basic, basic, and general secondary education; the Ministry of Technical and Vocational Education and Training forpost-basic Technical and Vocational Education and Training (TVET) and postsecondary TVET; and university education is under the mandate of the Ministry of Higher Education and Scientific Research.
-The Ministry of Education established a unit dedicated to ‘inclusive education’ in 2014.
-In parallel, Law number 2 (2002) established the National Fund for the Care and Habilitation of the Disabled.
-With the National Fund for Development, both funds aim to improve opportunities for children with disabilities to access basic education and to improve their integration both socially and educationally.
-Finally, the Presidential Decree number 5 (1991) stipulated the establishment of the ‘Supreme Committee for the Care and Habilitation of Disabled Persons’ with the key objective to develop policies and national programs that are targeted towards serving persons with disabilities.
-The Committee is also mandated with coordinating efforts among various actors and entities concerned with serving that segment of society.
+Three ministries manage education in Yemen: the Ministry of Education for pre-basic, basic and general secondary education; the Ministry of Technical and Vocational Education and Training (TVET) for post-basic and postsecondary TVET; and the Ministry of Higher Education and Scientific Research for university education.
+The Ministry of Education established a unit dedicated to inclusive education in 2014.
+In parallel, Law No. 2 of 2002 established the National Fund for the Care and Habilitation of the Disabled.
+Both that fund and the National Fund for Development aim to improve opportunities for children with disabilities to access basic education and to improve their integration both socially and in education.
+Finally, Presidential Decree No. 5 of 1991 stipulated the establishment of the Supreme Committee for the Care and Habilitation of Disabled Persons with the key objective to develop policies and national programmes targeted towards serving persons with disabilities.
+The committee is also mandated with coordinating efforts among various actors and entities serving that segment of society.

-Concerning gender, the Supreme Council for Motherhood and Childhood, established in 1991, develops “country strategies and promotes policies aiming to improve the situation of motherhood and childhood in Yemen”.
+Concerning gender, the Supreme Council for Motherhood and Childhood, established in 1991, develops ‘country strategies and promotes policies aiming to improve the situation of motherhood and childhood in Yemen.’

-The Ministry of Education has established a Safe Schools Committee to support the implementation of the Declaration and Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict.
+The Ministry of Education has established a Safe Schools Committee to support the implementation of the Declaration and Guidelines for Protecting Schools and Universities from Military Use During Armed Conflict.